sajadtorkamani/merriam-webster-alfred-workflow/README.md

 # Merriam-Webster Alfred workflow

-This is an [Alfred workflow](https://www.alfredapp.com/workflows/) that lets you quickly search the Merriam Webster dictionary and thesaurus.
+This is an [Alfred workflow](https://www.alfredapp.com/workflows/) that lets you quickly search the [Merriam-Webster](https://www.merriam-webster.com/) dictionary and thesaurus.

 ## Installation
 Download the `.alfredworkflow` file from the [latest release](https://github.com/sajadtorkamani/merriam-webster-alfred-workflow/releases).
+Once downloaded, click the file to import it as an Alfred workflow.

 ## Usage